Azure/azure-powershell/src/App/help/New-AzContainerAppIdentityProviderObject.md

 ### -AzureActiveDirectoryRegistrationClientId
 The Client ID of this relying party application, known as the client_id.
-        This setting is required for enabling OpenID Connection authentication with Azure Active Directory or other 3rd party OpenID Connect providers.
+        This setting is required for enabling OpenID Connect authentication with Microsoft Entra ID or other 3rd party OpenID Connect providers.
         More information on OpenID Connect: http://openid.net/specs/openid-connect-core-1_0.html.